Robert Newton: Hollywood

 His last screen appearance was as Inspector Fix in Around the World in 80 Days (1956) opposite David Niven, Shirley MacLaine and the Mexican star Cantinflas.
 It won the Academy Award for the Best Picture in 1956.

 Personal life

-Newton married four times and had three children: Sally Newton (born 1930), Nicholas Newton (born 1950) and Kim Newton (born 1953).
+Newton married four times and had three children.

 He was accused of kidnapping his son, Nicholas, when he took him to Hollywood in 1951, the year his third marriage ended.
 After a court battle, Newton's elder son was placed in the custody of his aunt and uncle.

-He married his fourth wife, Vera Budnick, in June 1952.
-They had a son, Kim.
+He married his fourth wife, Vera Budnik, in June 1952.
+They had a son.

 Death

 Newton suffered in the latter part of his life from chronic alcoholism and died on 25 March 1956 at age 50, following a heart attack in Beverly Hills, California.
 His body was cremated, and there is a plaque in Westwood Village Memorial Park Cemetery in Los Angeles in his memory.
-Years later, his son Nicholas scattered his ashes into the south coast of Cornwall in Mount's Bay, near Lamorna in Cornwall, where his father had spent his childhood.
+Years later his ashes were scattered into the south coast of Cornwall in Mount's Bay, near Lamorna in Cornwall, where his father had spent his childhood.